 The report shows four BART extension alignments and one conventional passenger rail alignment.
-As proposed, the conventional rail alignment would be substantially more expensive than any of the BART alternatives and yet offer fewer benefits.
+As proposed, the conventional rail alignment would be substantially more expensive and yet offer fewer benefits than any of the BART alternatives.
 Neither the Capitol Corridor Transportation Authority’s plans for upgrading the Capitol Corridor service nor the advantages of connecting the Amtrak Capitol Corridor service directly to the Westbay was discussed.
-The reasons for the study team’s apparent preference for a BART crossing are unclear.
+The reasons for the Core Capacity Study team’s obvious bias in favor of a BART crossing are unclear.
 Other, potentially viable rail alignments on both sides of the Bay were left out entirely.
-The five alignments may have been inserted merely to underscore the wide array of alignment possibilities.
+In view of the superficial nature of the evaluation it appears that the five alignments may have been inserted merely to illustrate the wide array of possibilities.
 More work needed, beginning with credible ridership projections and detailed capital and operating cost estimates.

 BART is projected to run out of transbay carrying capacity between 2025 and 2030.
 There is talk of getting another transbay subaqueous rail system into commercial operation by 2040.
 However, unless the Bay Area transportation project start-to-finish times are cut in half, make that 2065 or later.
 So what happens during the intervening 40 to 50 years?
 There is as yet still no credible answer to that question.